splunk/observability-workshop/docs/module4/prep.md

         Once downloaded, unzip the the file and rename it to `workshop`.
 Then, from the command prompt change into that directory.

-If you are using your own EC2 instance please skip to the [Launch EC2 instance](../../module4/prep/#3-launch-ec2-instance)
+If you are using your own EC2 instance please skip to [3.
+Launch Instance](../../module4/prep/#3-launch-instance) and select the **Launch EC2 instance** tab

 ---